epsilam/slack-latexbot/README.md

 - Allow users to DM bot to test out commands
 - Allow users to import custom packages (e.g., by entering `=tex{packagename} <message>`)
 - Allow use of Tikz
+- Remove dependency on slack-machine and rewrite using only SlackClient
+- Send 'typing...' indicator when a request to convert LaTeX is received, so that users can know that their message was received and is being processed.